 - Do you need stitches, and when will you get them out?

 - What should you do if the mole is cancerous?

-Aside from these simple preparations there is not much specifically that you should do as a patient before the procedure.
+Aside from these simple preparations, there is not much that you should do as a patient before the procedure.

-Most of it will be up to your doctor guiding you through your process, you being ready to answer any queries they might have and ensuring that they respond to your questions about the procedure and follow-up.
+Most of it will be up to your doctor to guide you through your process, you being ready to answer any queries and ensuring that they respond to your questions about the procedure and follow-up.